maesenka/hibernate-spatial-demo/README.md

 configure Jackson to properly write the Trajectory start timestamps as ISO formatted Strings.

-As for the repository, we only need to declare our Repository interface as a `PagingAndSortingRepository` and Spring Data REST will generate the data access logic, and the REST controllers automatically.
+As for the repository, we only need to declare our Repository interface as a `PagingAndSortingRepository` and Spring Data REST will generate the data access logic and the REST controllers automatically.

 ```java
 public interface TrajectoryRepository extends PagingAndSortingRepository<Trajectory, UUID> {